Q. I have lost my tickets. Can you replace them?

 Q. Are we likely to be kept awake all night in the campsite by noisy revellers?

 A. We have been 'advised' by the council that local people WILL complain about any excess noise at night.
-There are designated Quiet Zones in our campsites, but that does not mean there are noisy zones!
 We would request that noise is kept to a minimum throughout the campsites.
-Naturally many people will be enjoying a late night drink with friends - so will we! - but please, no shouting, shrieking or rowdy behaviour.
-We cannot allow any amplified music after 12.30am, and none at all in the Quiet Zones.
+Naturally many people will be enjoying a late-night drink with friends - so will we! - but please, no shouting, shrieking or rowdy behaviour.
+We cannot allow any amplified music after 12.30am.
 Campsites will be patrolled by security officers and if they ask you to be quieter please comply with their request; it's for a very good reason.

 Q. Is Glamping available?

-A. Yes - see details on Information page.
+A. Yes, Glamping and Pre-pitched Camping available via Tangerine Fields - see details on Information page.

 Q. We are travelling a long way - can we arrive and camp up on Thursday?